3lvia/designsystem/packages/web/README.md

 - Data from Contentful is retrieved automatically for all existing pages, but if there are structure changes (new pages, pages deleted or moved) the dev-environment may need to be updated manually by running `yarn contentful` from `packages/web`.
-- If the models have changed, the Contetnful types may need to be updated by running `yarn contentful:types`.
+- If the models have changed, the Contentful types may need to be updated by running `yarn contentful:types`.
   Sometimes you might need to refresh your code IDE to access the new types in the code.
 - The CMS services for retrieving and transforming data from Contentful is located at `core/services/cms`
 - The shell page wrapping all Contentful information pages are located at `doc-pages/cms`